showpass/showpass-wordpress-plugin/README.md

 The shortcode returns JSON format data from API , so you can easily get it in page template with `<?php $data = do_shortcode('[showpass_events]'); ?>` .

-Because it is JSON data , for manupulating with it, you need to decode it `$data = json_decode($data)` .
+Because it is JSON data you need to decode it `$data = json_decode($data)` .

-It will be recieved all data from API for the venue that is set from Admin Page ( organization ID ).
+It will be received all data from API for the venue that is set from Admin Page ( organization ID ).

 Also , there are few parameters that you can send it to the shortcode.